lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 When the data structure is complex, you can use group header to show the data hierarchy.

-:::demo Only need to place el-table-column inside a el-table-column, you can achieve group header.
+:::demo Only need to place lx-table-column inside a lx-table-column, you can achieve group header.

 ```html
 <template>